DianaBear/DianaBear.github.io/docs/about.md

     <!-- About Me Section -->
     <section class="about">
         <h2>About Me</h2>
-        <p>I am a Computer Information Systems major with a Cybersecurity minor at Clemson University, and I plan to graduate in May 2026.
-I have a deep fascination with cutting-edge technologies, particularly in the areas of artificial intelligence, machine learning, and privacy compliance in software development.
-These interests reflect my passion for understanding how advanced algorithms and secure systems shape the modern digital landscape.
-By pursuing both technical and security-focused coursework, I am building a broad skill set to thrive in the ever-evolving world of technology.</p>
+        <p>I'm a Computer Information Systems major with a Cybersecurity minor at Clemson University, set to graduate in May 2026.
+I'm particularly interested in emerging technologies like artificial intelligence, machine learning, and privacy compliance in software development.
+I enjoy exploring how advanced algorithms and secure systems influence the digital world.
+Through a mix of technical and security-focused coursework, I'm developing a well-rounded skill set to navigate the fast-paced tech industry.</p>
     </section>

     <section class="about">
         <h2>My goals as a student</h2>
-        <p>My goal is to become a Cybersecurity Analyst, where I can apply my skills to protect systems and safeguard data in an increasingly digital world.
-While I have a clear end goal, I am also taking the time to explore different areas of computer science to discover what excites me most.
-Whether it’s diving deeper into AI, studying cybersecurity threats, or experimenting with software development, I believe this exploration will help me grow both personally and professionally.
-I am driven by a desire to learn, adapt, and contribute meaningfully to the ever-evolving tech landscape.</p>
+        <p>My goal is to become a Cybersecurity Analyst, using my skills to protect systems and secure data in an increasingly digital world.
+While that’s my main focus, I’m also exploring different areas of computer science to find what excites me most.
+Whether it’s diving into AI, analyzing cybersecurity threats, or experimenting with software development, I see this exploration as a way to grow both personally and professionally.
+I’m driven by a passion for learning, adapting, and making a meaningful impact in the ever-changing tech industry.</p>
     </section>

     <!-- Contact Section -->